Rainbowpen/dotfiles/.local/share/nvim/plugged/nvim-tree.lua/README.md

-" Dictionary of buffer option names mapped to a list of option values that " indicates to the window picker that the buffer's window should not be " selectable. let g:nvim_tree_special_files = [ 'README.md', 'Makefile', 'MAKEFILE' ] " List of filenames that gets highlighted with NvimTreeSpecialFile let g:nvim_tree_show_icons = {
+" Dictionary of buffer option names mapped to a list of option values that " indicates to the window picker that the buffer's window should not be " selectable. let g:nvim_tree_special_files = { 'README.md': 1, 'Makefile': 1, 'MAKEFILE': 1 } " List of filenames that gets highlighted with NvimTreeSpecialFile let g:nvim_tree_show_icons = {
     \ 'git': 1,
     \ 'folders': 0,